bozhko-egor/dota2-discord-bot/README.md

 4. Pics:
   - `item`        - Picture of `item_name`
   - `wow`         - Eddy Wally
-  - `hero`        - `hero_name`'s icon
+  - `hero`        - `hero_name` 's icon
 5. Game:
-  - `guess`       - You need to guees hero you or your friend played that game
+  - `guess`       - You need to guess the hero you or your friend played that game
 <center>![Image of game guess](https://github.com/bozhko-egor/dota2-discord-bot/blob/master/images/examples/example_game.png?raw=true)</center>
   - `quiz`        - Dota-themed quiz.
   - `leaderboard` - Highscores for `game_name` on this server.
 6. Voice:
-  - `voice`       - Plays voice line into your current voice channel.
-No spam pls.
+  - `voice`       - Plays voice line into your current voice channel. no spam pls.

 #Running your instance of bot